MichaelMBradley/Detailing/docs/_posts/2021-05-13-Traversal.md

 {: style="text-align:center"}
 ![Each node in a circle packing is visited.](https://raw.githubusercontent.com/MichaelMBradley/Detailing/main/docs/_assets/05-13/CompleteTraverse.gif)

 My algorithm still has bugs.
 As mentioned earlier, the tree selection algorithm is not great.
-As well, I attempt to traverse every exterior tree in a clockwise manner and every interior tree in a counter-clockwise manner but it seems like my current implementation is bugged.
+As well, I attempt to traverse every exterior tree in a clockwise manner and every interior tree in a counter-clockwise manner, but it seems like my current implementation is bugged.

 Along the way I also fixed a bug preventing circles from generating at a small distance away from the exterior of the polyline.
 The circles can now be packed properly.